kenzychew/pet-app/README.md

 ## Future Enhancements (Post-MVP)

-- Payment processing integration
+- Payment processing integration (perhaps by collecting a booking fee with the rest payable upon completion, may deter users though)
-- Advanced reporting and analytics
 - Customer reviews and ratings
-- Recurring appointment scheduling
-- Mobile app version
+- Advanced reporting and analytics (CRM for groomers, add value to their business)
+- Groomers able to send a service completion notification email to users with before and after pictures

 ## Attributions